muratayusuke/the_silver_searcher-cookbook/README.md

 # Requirements

-Requires the `build_essential` cookbook.
-This cookbook only supports Debian, Red Hat and SUSE platform families at this time.
+This cookbook supports Debian, Red Hat and SUSE platform families.
+It is tested on the most recent versions of CentOS 5 and 6, the most recent stable version of Debian, the most recent version of Fedora, the current and previous LTS versions of Ubuntu, and the most recent version of Ubuntu.

+The `build_essential` cookbook is the only other cookbook required.

 # Usage